amygdala/tensorflow-workshop/workshop_sections/mnist_series/02_README_mnist_estimator.md

 $ tensorboard --logdir=/tmp/tfmodels/mnist_estimators
 ```

 Note: This tells TensorBoard to grab summary information from all directories under `/tmp/tfmodels/mnist_estimators`.
-So, we can do multiple runs, and compare the results -- TensorBoard will automatically pull in data on additional runs as it is added.
+So, we can do multiple runs, and compare the results.
+TensorBoard will automatically pull in data on additional runs as it is added.

 Once TensorBoard is running, then in your browser, visit the address indicated (probably `localhost:6006`).

-[At this point in the lab, we'll take some time to explore TensorBoard and see what kind of information
-it can display].

 ## Change the learning rate of your classifier